 Sepsis can and does affect people of all ages.
 The very young and those who already have a chronic health problem or a compromised immune system are at higher risk of developing sepsis.
-But people over 65 years old, particularly those who have health issues, are even more susceptible to sepsis than any other group.
-According to a study published in 2006, while people aged 65 years and older make up about 12% of the American population, they make up 65% of sepsis cases in the hospitals.
+But people who are aging, over 65 years old, particularly those who have health issues, are even more susceptible to sepsis than any other group.
+Adults age 65 years and older are 13 times more likely to be hospitalized with sepsis than adults younger than 65 and 63% of older adults 60 years and older are admitted to the ICU present with sepsis upon admission.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

-Researchers believe that as we age, our immune system becomes less effective at fighting infections.
+Researchers believe that as we go through the aging process, our immune system becomes less effective at fighting infections.
 This results in older people contracting more infections and they are more severe.
 Every infection we get means we have a risk of developing sepsis.

 Any type of infection can cause sepsis, from the flu to an infected bug bite, but the most common infections that trigger sepsis among older people are respiratory, such as pneumonia, or genitourinary, such as a urinary tract infection (UTI).
-Infections can also happen through infected teeth or skin sores, either from a simple skin tear because the skin may be dry or fragile, or a pressure injury from sitting in a wheelchair or lying in bed.
+In 2020, COVID-19 emerged as another strong risk factor for sepsis among older adults.
+Infections can also happen through infections in the mouth due to abscesses or other injuries, or skin sores, either from a simple skin tear because the skin may be dry or fragile, or a pressure injury from sitting in a wheelchair or lying in bed.
 There are many ways an infection can take hold.

-It’s not always easy to spot infections among older people.
+It’s not always easy to spot infections among people who are aging.
 For example, symptoms of a UTI usually include the need to urinate frequently, a sense of urgency (you need to urinate immediately), not feeling as if you’ve emptied your bladder completely, burning or pain while urinating, and cloudy and foul smelling urine.
-For many seniors though, the first sign of a UTI is a change in their mental status – they become confused or disoriented.
-So the infection could be present for quite a while before it is noticed.
+For many seniors though, a change in mental status is the first sign of a UTI.
+They become confused or disoriented.
+So the infection could be present for quite a while before anyone notices.
 The same could happen with other infections, like pneumonia.

 Since infections might not be obvious, if an older person becomes confused or behaves in an unusual manner, or if confusion or disorientation worsens, this could be a sign of an infection.